Call for Abstract

 Chemical engineering is all about changing raw materials into useful products such as clothes, food and drink, and energy.
 Chemical engineers focus on processes and products.
 They develop and design processes to create products.
 In addition to develop useful materials, modern chemical engineering is also concerned with pioneering valuable new materials and new methods such as nanotechnology, fuel cells and biomedical engineering.

 Crystallization is used at some stage in nearly all process industries as a method of production, purification or recovery of solid materials.
 Development of crystallization processes represents a complex and challenging issue, requiring simultaneous control of various product properties, including purity, crystal size and shape, and molecular level solid structure.
 Crystallization is defined as a process by which a chemical is converted from a liquid solution into a solid crystalline state.
+The widespread use of crystallization within industry is in part due to the fact that crystallization acts as both a separation and purification step; almost all chemical processes utilize at least one crystallization step.

 Carbon nanoparticles, nanotubes and nanodiamonds, are considered as promising building blocks for the construction of novel nanomaterials for emerging industrial technologies.
 Nanocomposite carbon-based substrates are a large group of materials promising for medicine and various biotechnologies, particularly for coating biomaterials designed for hard tissue implantation.
 Graphite is one of the most common allotropes of carbon, and the most stable form of carbon under standard conditions.
+Nanotechnology has gained much attention in research to develop new carbon-based materials with unique properties.

 Nano pharmaceuticals offer the ability to detect diseases at much earlier stages and the diagnostic applications could build upon conventional procedures using nanoparticles.
 Nano pharmaceuticals represent an emerging field where the sizes of the drug particle or a therapeutic delivery system work at the nanoscale.
 Nano pharmaceutical reduces the cost of drug discovery, design & development and enhances the drug delivery process.
+This results in the improved Research & Development success rate which enables faster introduction of new, cost-effective products to the marketplace.
+Nanopharmaceuticals offer the ability to detect diseases at much earlier stages and the diagnostic applications could build upon conventional procedures using nanoparticles.

 A range of synthetic nanoparticles such as hydroxyapatite, bioglass, titanium, zirconia, and silver nanoparticles are proposed for dental restoration.
 Reconstructive dental nanorobots are able to selectively and precisely block dentinal tubules, offering a quick and permanent cure.
 These nanorobots travel toward the dental pulp via the dentinal tubules.
 Nanodentistry has evolved as a new science of nanotechnology that helps in diagnosing, treating, preventing oral and dental disease, and improving dental health by using nanomaterials.
+The major field of application of microscopy and nanotechnology to dentistry is in the characterization and fabrication of dental restorative composites, both in surface morphology and elastic properties.

 A solid is a material in the solid state.
 Solid state chemistry is the branch of chemistry that deals with the representation of the structure, properties and applications, for example in mineralogy and crystallography, metallurgy and in the Materials Sciences of these substances.
 The focus of solid state chemistry will be placed on the consideration of inorganic, crystalline and non-molecular solids, which differ in their reactions, properties and behaviour of liquid and gaseous chemical systems.